Lynchburg Public Library introduces new program for adults of all abilities

 “It’s really simple,” she said.
 “It’s not complicated and it keeps your mind focused on the game.”

 Among the most popular events for youth this summer were a series of sessions with therapy dogs in which young participants practiced reading with the specially-trained canines, according to Harvey.
-Due to the popularity, a similar activity for adults will be held next month in the library’s creative space as the second Library for All activity.
+Because of the popularity, a similar activity for adults will be held next month in the library’s creative space as the second Library for All activity.

 Harvey said she envisioned each activity as an opportunity for adults to learn about a wide range of topics but also to mingle with their peers.